Vasantha Azhaippugal

-Vasantha Azhaippugal is a 1980 Indian Tamil-language film written, directed and scored by T. Rajendar, in his credited directorial debut.
-The film stars Vijayan and Roopa, with Goundamani, Raveendran, Rajendar, Usha Rajendar, Subha and Idichapuli Selvaraj in supporting roles.
+Vasantha Azhaippugal is a 1980 Indian Tamil-language film written, directed and scored by T. Rajendar, in his credited directorial debut and produced by Jeppiaar.
+The film stars Vijayan and Roopa, with Raveendar, Rajendar, Goundamani, Selvaraj, Usha Rajendar (credited as Ragini) and Jeppiaar in supporting roles.
 It was released on 12 September 1980, and did not perform well at the box office.

 Production

 Vasantha Azhaippugal is the official directorial debut of Rajendar, following his uncredited work in Oru Thalai Ragam released earlier the same year.
-When Jeppiar wanted to direct a film based on his own script inspired from real events, he approached Rajender to write screenplay and dialogues after he was impressed by his work in Oru Thalai Raagam.
-Since Jeppiar had to concentrate on elections, he assigned Rajender to direct the film instead.
+When Jeppiaar wanted to direct a film based on his own script inspired from real events, he approached Rajender to write screenplay and dialogues after he was impressed by his work in Oru Thalai Raagam.
+Since Jeppiaar had to concentrate on elections, he assigned Rajender to direct the film instead.

 Soundtrack

 The music is composed by Rajendar, who also wrote the lyrics.